tigoe/DataloggingExamples/docs/wifi-datalogger.md

 When you're setting up a microcontroller to be a sensor datalogging client, there are a few things to consider:
 * What is the sensor data you're gathering?
-* When was each sensor reading gathered?
+* When was each sensor reading taken?
-* Where was it gathered?
+* Where was it taken?
 * Who gathered it?

 #### What Data Are You Gathering?